Support that gets you results

 What it means for you

-A plan that works
+A tailored plan

 Support Coordination is designed to support participants and families to get the best outcomes from their NDIS Plan.
 At Sunnyfield, the Support Coordination team works in consultation with participants to optimise the usage of their NDIS funds by advising them about the flexibility within their plans and by connecting them to a range of service providers based on individual needs and goals.
 You’ll understand how to: